shahiro770/MaxBipartiteMatcher/README.md

 8  5
 ```

-Since the output is from the perspective of the vertices in X, any X vertex with a -1 beside it simply means it had no
+Since the output is from the perspective of the vertices in X, any value with a -1 beside it simply means
-matching vertex in the Y partition.
+the X vertex at that index had no matching vertex in the Y partition.
 Here's what the output looks like on graph paper.

 <img src="/README/Images/xy2.jpg" width="480" height="270">

 ### Some Interesting Examples

-I'm not the most creative person, so I could only think about 2 interesting bipartite graphs.
+I'm not the most creative person, so I could only think about 4 interesting bipartite graphs.
-First, we lets take a look at a complete bipartite graph such as K 3,4.
+First, lets take a look at a complete bipartite graph such as K<sup>3,4</sup>.

 ```
 $ java -jar MaxBipartiteMatcher.jar